Unit 2 - Practice Quiz

 clothing preferences Easy

-A. indigenous culture.
+A. folk culture.

 B. environmental determinism.